There are two main ways to go about revisions inside of MarkUp:

 With Agile Feedback Loops, teams start with Version 1 of their site inside of MarkUp and can use the MarkUp Chrome Extension to consistently capture screenshots when placing comments.
 No matter how many changes are taking place by the designer/developer inside the CMS, these agile teams keep this same MarkUp as a running log of all comments and changes over time until going live.

 As things are changed on the CMS side, those changes are automatically pushed through to MarkUp.
-When a reviewer is looking at changes made to the site, they can easily refer to the screenshot inside of each comment to see what was previously there to confirm changes before resolving each comment.
+When a guest is looking at changes made to the site, they can easily refer to the screenshot inside of each comment to see what was previously there to confirm changes before resolving each comment.
 They can continue to share with clients, stakeholders, and others across their organization until all comments have been resolved and stored inside the same MarkUp.

 Structured Feedback Loops